- Location: Mississippi

 - Voter registration card.

 If you lose your license while traveling to another state or country, you don't have a lot of options.
 You'll either have to wait until you return to Mississippi to go in person to a driver's license office, or you can get the ball rolling by applying for a duplicate license online.
-Your new license will be sent to the address on file within 10 to 12 business days; someone at that address will have to then forward your license to you wherever you are staying.
+Your new license will be sent to the address on file; someone at that address will have to then forward your license to you wherever you are staying.

 If your address has changed or you don't know certain information―such as your driver's license number―you have no other choice but to apply for a duplicate in person.